Art making provides space for creating solutions to enduring problems, whatever these may be.

 I am interested in representing feelings produced by incidental, transient intersections.
 For example, the way light passes through a conversation; the colour of time as we pause for thought; the shape of emotion arising from a passing memory, or the simultaneous beauty and destruction of discarded plastic.

-In my art making process historical chronology is disordered and reordered, aesthetic codes are disregarded and rearranged, binaries are recognised and ignored; abstract and figurative are entangled, the invisible and visible are at once seen and unseen, subjects become objects in a dissipation of the knowing self.
+In my art making process historical chronology is often disordered and reordered, aesthetic codes are disregarded and rearranged, binaries are recognised and ignored; abstract and figurative are entangled, subjects become objects in a dissipation of the knowing self.